AnderSouza/focus-target/README.md

 }
 ```

-The **`FocusTarget`** function can be used instead of the **`EventBoundary`** component.
+The **`useFocusTarget`** hook can be used instead of the **`EventBoundary`** component.
 It takes two arguments: the targets and a boolean to indicate whether the event capturing will be global or not.

 In the above example the global event capturing is deactivated and a `div` was used to wrap the inputs inside the `handleKeyDown` and `handleKeyUp` handlers.
 Activating global event capturing would make these two handlers be attached to the `window`  object.
 In addition, `useEffect` was used to setup the initial focus on the `firstName` input once the component mounts.

 `getRef` returns a referent to be attached to the correspondent input and `handleFocus` is used in order to know which component is currently focused.

-Lastly, is important to mention that **`FocusTarget`** is a regular function. **It is not a hook**.
-React Hooks are not necessary here because this function doesn't return anything to be rendered on the browser.
-And its workings don't affect the exhibition of any component.

 ## :email: Contact